Whom do you serve?

 Know Your Customers

-Sounds simple, but few do.
-Make a quick list of who you believe your customers are with your firm and/or your family, both internal and external.
+It sounds simple, but few people know their customers.
+Make a quick list of who you believe your internal and external customers are, with your firm and/or your family.

 Customer Assessment of Your Performance